On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

-As for the cardinality of the new SFT, note first that if the grid layer contains a finite-width grid, then the probe layer is completely determined by the other layers.
-Conversely, if there is no finite-width grid, then the probe layer too contains no parallel thick lines, and a simple case analysis shows that the number of valid contents for the probe layer is countable when the other layers are fixed. \end{example}
+As for the cardinality of the new SFT, note first that if the grid layer contains a finite-width grid, then the probe implementation layer is completely determined by the other layers.
+Conversely, if there is no finite-width grid, then the probe implementation layer too contains no parallel thick lines, and a simple case analysis shows that the number of valid contents for this layer is countable when the other layers are fixed. \end{example}